InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Related Work

-\paragraph{Evaluation of Visual Code Generation.} Much prior work evaluates design-to-code generation using paired datasets or curated benchmarks~\citep{Web2Code,WebSight,WebCode2M,Design2Code,FullFront,DesignBench,WebMMU}, primarily focusing on static layout fidelity rather than verifying interactive behavior.
-Some benchmarks, such as Interaction2Code~\citep{Interaction2Code}, ArtifactsBench~\citep{ArtifactsBench}, and WebGen-Bench~\citep{WebGenBench}, consider interactivity using screenshots or basic functional tests, but they often rely on heuristics or subjective VLM/LLM scoring, which can miss subtle event-driven bugs and limit reproducibility.
-Other code generation benchmarks are summarized in Appendix~\ref{apdx:extended-related-work}. \emph{\textsc{InteractScience} overcomes the limitations of prior benchmarks by providing deterministic functional tests for interactive behavior, rather than relying solely on heuristic or subjective visual assessments.}
+Traditional code generation benchmarks such as HumanEval~\citep{HumanEval} and LiveCodeBench~\citep{LiveCodeBench} focus on algorithmic logic via unit tests.
+These are followed by software engineering tasks like SWE-bench~\citep{swe-bench} and SWE-bench Multimodal~\citep{swe-bench-multimodal} that evaluate repository-level bug fixing but primarily focus on functional resolution rather than visual or scientific correctness.
+In parallel, visualization-oriented benchmarks such as PandasPlotBench~\citep{PandasPlotBench}, PlotCraft~\citealp{Plotcraft}, and ChartMimic~\citep{ChartMimic} target static graphics and chart reproduction.
+In the web domain, many prior works evaluate design-to-code generation primarily focusing on static layout fidelity rather than verifying interactive behavior~\citep{Web2Code,WebSight,WebCode2M,Design2Code,FullFront,DesignBench,WebMMU}.
+General UI benchmarks such as Interaction2Code~\citep{Interaction2Code} and ArtifactsBench~\citep{ArtifactsBench}, consider interactivity using screenshots or basic functional tests, but they often rely on heuristics or subjective VLM/LLM scoring, which can miss subtle event-driven bugs and limit reproducibility.
+While WebDev Arena~\citep{webdev-arena} assesses web design quality through human preference voting, it lacks scalability and deterministic verification.
+A systematic comparison of InteractScience against these existing benchmarks across multiple dimensions is presented in Table~\ref{tab:comparison}. \emph{InteractScience fills this gap by unifying scientific expertise with functional interactivity, offering a rigorous automated framework that simultaneously validates scientific reasoning, interaction logic, and visual fidelity.}